 Some programs such as spacecraft and ships will not produce prototypes during EMD for use solely as test articles because of the high cost of each article.
 In that case, the first article produced will be tested and evaluated, and then fielded as an operational asset.
-The acquisition approach for these programs can be tailored by measures such as combining development and initial production investment commitments and a combined Milestone B and C. Additional decision points with appropriate criteria may be established for subsequent production commitments.29
+The acquisition approach for these programs can be tailored by measures such as combining development and initial production investment commitments and a combined Milestone B and C. Additional decision points with appropriate criteria may be established for subsequent production commitments.24

 Whether traditional or tailored, a CDR that assesses design maturity, design build-to or code-to documentation, and remaining risks and establishes the initial product baseline, is required.
 Manufacturing maturity at CDR must be sufficient to support a First Build decision point with acceptable risk.
-First Build approval and First System Build normally occur shortly after successful CDR completion (see Figure 8.3).
+First Build approval and First System Build normally occur shortly after successful CDR completion (see Figure C-3).
 Although the build occurs during EMD, this is also the first (and possibly only) production system.
-As such, to achieve an acceptable level of risk, the system-level manufacturing maturity must meet
+As such, to achieve an acceptable level of risk, the system-level manufacturing maturity must meet MRL 8 criteria at the CDR decision point, and the subsystem and component levels maturity must meet MRL 8 or 9 criteria.
+As a waypoint in mid-development between PDR and CDR, an MRL 7 assessment may be performed to meet program objectives.

-29 DoDI 5000.85, pg.
+24 DoDI 5000.85, pg.
 16